We may collect a share of sales or other compensation from the links on this page.

 You may unconsciously clench your fists in an attempt to warm them up.
 This actually has the opposite effect and cust of blood circulation.

 Our hands and feet are the first to suffer when our core temperature starts to dip.
-By keeping warm elsewhere with waterproof and breathable jackets and clothing, a warm mid-layer fleece and full base layer we can also keep our hands warmer for longer.
+By keeping warm elsewhere with waterproof and breathable jackets and clothing, a warm mid-layer fleece, and a full base layer we can also keep our hands warmer for longer.

 These are extracts from my full guide to keeping your hands warm.